 I know, “what is normal” is a really loaded question or statement, but I’m not intending it to be.
-I’m just trying to help highlight how many ways we have “normalized” the milder manifestations of at least the most common … Continue reading
+My normal is not yours, nor theirs, nor anyone else’s.
+Well truly have our own “normal”.
+I’m just trying to help distinguish between the majority who are not hypermobile, and those of us who are, but may

 … I have a low pain threshold, and feel loads of pain.
 I have very high pain tolerance.
 I just have much more pain than most.

-Author’s note March 16, 2017: Since the brand new updated criteria and nosology for all forms of the now plural Ehlers-Danlos Syndromes and the brand new category of Hypermobility Spectrum Disorders JUST came out 24 hours ago, please bear with … Continue reading
+Author’s note March 16, 2017: Since the brand new updated criteria and nosology for all forms of the now plural Ehlers-Danlos Syndromes (13 of them) and the brand new category of Hypermobility Spectrum Disorders JUST came out 24 hours ago, please bear with me as I get my site updated to reflect this.
+Accordingly, please take

 I’m slowly cooking up my own “Pain and EDS” post, but meanwhile, I felt this one by fellow blogger and sufferer Zyp Czyk worth sharing sooner than later.